 - Women are also more likely to talk through both physical and mental issues, which is (in most cases) the defining factor in getting help.

-- Men are generally less aware of health issues and symptoms in the first place, or if they do notice them, more likely to brush symptoms under the carpet - especially if its an embarrassing issue.
+- Men are generally less aware of health issues and symptoms in the first place, or if they do notice them, more likely to brush symptoms under the carpet - especially if it's an embarrassing issue.

-- Societal expectations – the idea that men have to behave in a certain way and fulfill traditional gender roles (breadwinner, strong, successful, in control etc), can negatively impact on men’s mental health.
+- Societal expectations – the idea that men have to behave in a certain way and fulfil traditional gender roles (breadwinner, strong, successful, in control etc), can negatively impact on men’s mental health.
 This also makes men less likely to reach out for support with the perceived (and completely untrue) connotations of being weak or a failure.

 According to the Mental Health Foundation, in England around 1 in 8 men have experienced a common mental health problem, including depression, stress, insomnia and anxiety.
-However men only make up 36% of referrals to Increasing Access to Psychological Therapies (IAPT).
+However, men only make up 36% of referrals to Increasing Access to Psychological Therapies (IAPT).
 Sadder still is the fact that such a disproportionate number of suicides are male.
 It really is time we started talking openly about men’s health and breaking down the taboo.

 Around 98% of the plumbing and heating industry is made up of men, making it vitally important that organisations such as the CIPHE support the aims and messaging of the Movember Foundation.

-So what can you do?
+So, what can you do?
 The Movember Foundation has the following tips:

 1. Stay connected to people - check in regularly with friends and family and make sure you make ‘man time’ to catch up with friends.